osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 possible to find node members of relations.

 In 1.9.0 we released a major update to the database middle in 1.11.0 this became the default.
-The legacy database middle will be remove in 2.0.0.
+The legacy database middle will be removed in 2.0.0.

 In the future we might need some caching mechanism so that expensive database operations can be avoided as much as possible if the same information is asked